KennyMcD/Blackjack/README.md

  IDE - Execute the program and it will prompt user to start the game.

  UNIX -
-   To run the file in console copy the
+   To run the file.

         - python3 blackjack.py

-   To use the bash shell script run this command.
+   To use the bash shell script run these commands.

         - chmod u+x bjtest.sh
+        - ./bjtest.sh

-   ./bjtest.sh will create a file "output.txt" and run 3 tests, it will print the output of all the tests within the txt file
+   This will create a file "output.txt" and run 3 tests, it will print the output of all the tests within the txt file.